 Dr. Phan is an assistant professor at the NJIT.
 Dr. Phan's topic of interest mainly concerns on privacy and security, social network analysis, machine learning, and spatio-temporal data mining.
 In particular, Dr. Phan am interested in understanding the nature of human behavior and human expression on health social networks and social media.
 Dr. Phan received his PhD in Computer Science from the University of Montpellier 2 in October 2013.
 Dr. Phan was a part of the Knowledge Discovery in Databases Team (TaToo) in the LIRMM laboratory (supervised by Prof. Pascal Poncelet, Mme.
 Maguelonne Teisseire, and Dr. Dino Ienco).
 Dr. Phan joined the University of Oregon as a Research Associate in fall 2013 and work with Prof. Dejing Dou.

 We are looking for a PhD student with a strong background in math and machine learning!
+The position is expected to start on Spring (January) 2021.
 Please send your CV to phan at njit.edu.

 Han Hu (PhD) 2016 - present